Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 > Creating AWS resources involves making AWS requests that return back results that are saved to files within the Scripts running environment.
 These files are crucial for the successful operation of the Scripts in stopping, starting and eventually deleting the created resources.
 These files are explained in this section to round up your understanding of how the Scripts work.
 >
 > 6. **[Stop, Start and Delete Instances - when and how](#6-stop-start-and-delet-instances---when-and-how).**\
 > This section describes the typical use-case scenario of instances management for a workshop /course.
-It describes our approach to instances management using both a **terminal** in your Linux environment and the AWS Console.
+It describes our approach to instances management using both your **terminal** and the AWS Console.
 >
 > 7. **[Unforseen Instance Management](#7-unforseen-instance-management).**\
 > This section describes our approach to handle unforseen instance management requests such as creating additional instances for a workshop due to late registrations, or deleting some (not all) instances before the end of a workshop due to cancellations.